Daniel-KM/Omeka-S-module-DataTypeGeometry/README.md

 -----

 To use the new data types, select them for some template properties.

+### Batch edit

 To convert existing literal coordinates into geographic coordinates, use the "batch edit" process and select the appropriate options.

+The literal value must be formatted with a dot `.` as decimal separator and a comma `,` to separate the latitude and the longitude.
+Spaces are ignored.

+So the value must be formatted `latitude, longitude` with latitude between -90 and +90 and the longitude between -180 and +180.

 ### Geometry